Juhani

 issues with business management is needed.
 This takes place in a natural way at

-or business community at large), where the general principles ("the common
+or business community at large), where the shared principles ("the common

-insight"), goals, shared tools and practices concerning quality are created,
+insight"), goals, common tools and practices concerning quality are created,

 including how these principles are to be applied in practice on the basis of the

-company's business requirements.
-At this level the company's superior insight
+organization's business requirements.
+At this level the organizatio's superior insight

-of ISO 9000 standards and their application with other beneficial tools is established
+of ISO 9000 standards and their application with other beneficial tools are established

 and articulated.
-Responsible person is always the CEO.
+Responsible person is always the CEO or president of the organization.
 This responsibility cannot

 decisions are made by the general manager of the business unit and the other top